 Dead Sea Scrolls Discovery

-Bedouin shepherds found the Dead Sea Scrolls between 1947 and 1956 in caves along the Dead Sea.
-On some of our tour you can visit one of the main caves where they were found, called Qumran.
+- Bedouin shepherds found the Dead Sea Scrolls between 1947 and 1956 in caves along the Dead Sea.
+On some of our tours you can visit one of the main caves where they were found (pictured at the left), called Qumran.

 Thousands of fragments, which contain some of the oldest copies discovered of the Hebrew Torah books, were found throughout Qumran’s 11 caves.
 Experts believe the scrolls were smuggled out Jerusalem during First Jewish Revolt (A.D.
 66-70) against the Roman Empire.

 These documents give us a glimpse into Judaism in the Second Temple period and validate and enhance the Hebrew Bible.
 They are dated from 250 BC to 68 AD, which puts them much closer to the original author than previously discovered scripts.